 In the v model, the process is executed in v-shape.
 In the V-model, each development phase is directly associated with the respective test phase.
-Because of this next phase is started only after completion of the previous phase.
+Because of this, the next phase is started only after the completion of the previous phase.

 What is Verification?